The Pale Blue Dot reminds us how small Earth appears from deep space

-Carl Sagan was an astronomer who had several towering scientific achievements during his illustrious life.
-He is also very well known for his book "Cosmos" which was also adapted for the popular television series of the same name.
+Carl Sagan was an astronomer with several towering scientific achievements.
+He is also well known for his book "Cosmos," which was adapted into the popular television series of the same name.

-At the suggestion of Carl Sagan, NASA's Voyager 1 spacecraft turned around in space after traveling for 12.44 years to take a stunning never before seen image of the earth from almost 3.7 billion miles away, well beyond the orbit of Pluto.
-This iconic image came to be known as the "Pale Blue Dot".
+At Sagan's suggestion, NASA's Voyager 1 spacecraft turned around after traveling for 12.44 years and took a stunning, never-before-seen image of Earth from almost 3.7 billion miles away, well beyond the orbit of Pluto.
+This iconic image came to be known as the "Pale Blue Dot."

 Carl Sagan had the following to say when reflecting on this image: